Introduction to Election Administration and Management

 - Election authorities and institutional design

-- Voter registration and education systems
+- Voter registration and public information systems

-- Polling, counting, tabulation, and reporting
+- Polling, counting, tabulation and reporting

-- Election integrity, transparency, and innovation
+- Election integrity, transparency and innovation

 Ready to explore election administration?

-Take the Course
+Register to Take the Course